thibaultyou/prompt-library/prompts/software_dev_pr_generator/README.md

 ### 📄 Description

-This prompt creates detailed, high-quality pull requests for software development projects.
-It analyzes code context, suggests improvements, and adheres to GitHub best practices, providing a thorough code review and project enhancement tool.
+This prompt creates detailed pull requests for software projects, focusing on code optimization, issue identification, and adherence to best practices.
+It provides a structured approach to analyzing code changes and generating informative pull request documentation.

 ### 🔧 Variables